Contact Information

 Profile

-Passing on his expertise, Brett taught English Diction and directed the Hartt Camerata at The Hartt School.
+As an educator, Brett taught English Diction and directed the Hartt Camerata at The Hartt School.
 His musical journey extended internationally as an assistant conductor with the Connecticut Choral Union Touring Choir, leading performances in Prague and Budapest.
 Innovation is exemplified by his collaboration with award-winning composer Scott Perkins, who he commissioned to compose five sacred choral anthems.
 Notably, Brett undertook a major recording project with the Gothic Label in 2020, showcasing the premiere recording of Scott Perkins’s A New England Requiem and other sacred anthems.
-Currently a Lecturer at California State University, Sacramento, Brett conducts choirs, teaches music theory (including Advanced Counterpoint), and he shared the podium for notable pieces such as Beethoven’s Mass in C, Handel’s Dixit Dominus, and Poulenc’s Gloria.
+Currently a Lecturer at California State University, Sacramento, Brett is the Director of Choral Ensembles, teaches music theory (including Advanced Counterpoint).
+At CSU, Sacramento, he shared the podium for notable works such as Beethoven’s Mass in C, Handel’s Dixit Dominus, and Poulenc’s Gloria.

 Brett is passionate in his role as Director of Music at Trinity Church, Episcopal, a thriving parish in Folsom, California.
 He enthusiastically directs two adult choirs and a children’s choir.
 In 2019, he founded the Folsom Academy of Music, nurturing young musical talents in Folsom’s historic district.